 With its cold temperatures and inclement weather conditions, winter can pose some real risks to your pets while outside.
 However, most dogs will still need to have daily walks.
 Use these winter dog tips to keep your pet safe, comfortable, and healthy on his cold-weather walks.

 You may be asking, how can I exercise my dog in the winter?
 Many dog owners use a winter-season walk for exercise and mental stimulation.
-All canines need daily exercise for their mental well-being.
+Dogs need daily exercise for their mental and physical well-being, but winter conditions can make walking dangerous and uncomfortable without the right tips and tools.

 25 Tips for How to Walk Your Dog in Winter